ali-ghanbari/objsim/README.md

 prioritized by the default ranking scheme of PraPR.
 By best rank, we mean the rank of the first genuine fix that we find in the list of plausible patches.
 Lastly, the column "Rank After" reports the best rank of genuine fix for each bug as prioritized by ObjSim.
-Please note that the two duplicated bug pairs have been counted once in our analyses.
+Please note that duplicated bug pairs have been treated as identical in our analyses.

 We conducted our experiments on a commodity Dell Optiplex 7020 PC with Intel Core i5 3.30GHz CPU, 16 GB of RAM, and running Ubuntu 16.04.6 LTS.
 The current version of ObjSim uses only